huynhtuvinh87/docs/docs/community.md

 The [Helium Forum](http://forum.helium.co/) is the home for technical discussion about all things Helium.

+## Helium HipChat

+The [Helium Community Room](https://www.hipchat.com/g0w30ttrl) is the best place for real-time help and interaction with the Helium Team and other users.
+We try to be as responsive as possible in this channel.

 ## Helium on GitHub

 Our public and open source code and resources can be found on the [Helium Github organization](https://github.com/helium/).